iotc-secretariat/iotc-data-reference-codelists/ros/ros-3.1.2-code-lists-review.md

 - Rename IOTC_master.refs_fishery.BOAT_LOCATIONS to IOTC_master.refs_fishery.VESSEL_SECTIONS (done).
 - Rename IOTC_master.refs_fishery.BOAT_TYPES to IOTC_master.refs_fishery.VESSEL_ARCHITECTURES (done)

-Also, all table and view names coould become singular.
+Also, all table and view names could become singular.
 This should be done in a second step as the code lists are exported to the library iotc.data.reference.codelist which is required by the Shiny Apps of the Data Validators and Data Browser (ongoing work led by manu Blondel).